chaynHQ/bloom-frontend/README.md

 # Bloom

 Bloom is a remote trauma support service from Chayn, a global charity supporting survivors of abuse across borders.
 Bloom is our flagship product; a free, web-based support service designed for anyone who has experienced or is currently experiencing domestic or sexual abuse.
-Through a combination of online video-based courses, anonymous interaction and 1:1 chat, Bloom aims to provide tailored information, guidance, everyday tools, and comforting words to cope with traumatic events.
+Through a combination of online video-based courses, anonymous interaction and 1:1 chat, Bloom aims to provide tailored information, guidance, everyday tools, and comforting words to cope with traumatic events. 💖

+## Get involved

-If you'd like to help Bloom by tackling any of our open Github issues, please get in touch with us to express your interest in volunteering via [this form](https://forms.gle/qXfDdPgJxYwvMmVP7).
+If you would like to help Bloom and receive special access to our organization and volunteer opportunities, please get in touch with us to express your interest in volunteering via [this form](https://forms.gle/qXfDdPgJxYwvMmVP7).
 We'll get back to you to schedule an onboarding call.

-## Get involved

-Bloom is created by Chayn, global nonprofit, run by survivors and allies from around the world, creating resources to support the healing of survivors of gender-based violence.
-If contributing to digital public goods interThere are lots of ways to get involved, you can apply to join our volunteer team using [this form](https://docs.google.com/forms/d/1ndS90H-riziKALUFu2CAtp3BRi4RkDXroZtXv-Y4QJ8/edit?usp=sharing), [consider donating](https://www.paypal.me/chaynhq), make an open-source contribution here on GitHub, and support us on social media:
+Other ways to get involved and support us are [donating](https://www.paypal.me/chaynhq), making an open-source contribution here on GitHub, and supporting us on social media!

+Our social medias:

 Website - [Chayn](https://www.chayn.co/)